Oven-Baked Oil-Free Zucchini and Squash

 zucchini and squash breaded

-Next, place them on a baking sheet lined with parchment paper or a silicone baking mat.
+STEP #3: Next, take each piece out of the bag and place it on the baking sheet lined with parchment paper or a silicone baking mat.
 This enables baking without any oil at all, which makes these completely heart-healthy.

 zucchini and squash oven fried